kabraill/Multiple-Java-Projects/README.md

   **Permutations_Combinations:** This application implements four algorithms to generate and display all possible permutations and combinations of a given set, rather than merely calculating the total count of possible outcomes.

+- **deep_learning/**:

+  **diabetis_test:** A Java-based console application that analyzes medical data to predict the likelihood of diabetes in a patient.
+The program uses input features such as glucose level, BMI, age, and other health indicators to provide a diagnostic result, potentially based on rule-based logic or a simple machine learning model.